 While ‘empathy at scale’ is a beautiful tagline, it's a difficult problem to solve.
 Why?
 Customer success is all about ensuring that your customers succeed at using the products that you build.

-At PayPal, we’re committed to ensuring that our customers aren’t only able to get through the onboarding process successfully, but that they enjoy a fruitful relationship with the org for a long time.
+Every customer success professional should be committed to ensuring not only that their customers are able to get through the onboarding process successfully – but that they enjoy a fruitful relationship with your org for a long time.

 It’s a tricky topic, so here’s a breakdown of our main talking points:

 - Why is customer success so important to us?